 by Eleni Tzotzis

 Are you considering a getaway that celebrates food and teaches you how to whip up healthy dishes?
-Here’s a roundup of culinary retreats – from France, Greece, Italy, Mexico and the U.S. – to take you from thinking to planning:
+Here’s a roundup of culinary retreats – from France, Greece, Italy, Mexico, the U.S. and Ecuador – to take you from thinking to planning:

 At Les Petit Farcis in Nice, Rosa Jackson and her culinary experts offer a first-hand introduction to the culture and cooking of Nice and Paris.
 Guests can reserve a market or street food tour, book a cooking class and lunch package, participate in a Nicoise cuisine workshop or a baking class.